 If You Are Injured

-Getting hit during a left or right turn will leave you in the middle of the road.
+Getting hit in rent-a-bike left and right-turn accidents will leave you in the middle of the road.
 You should try not to move, mainly because being hit in this manner while on your bike puts you at high risk for neck/back, or even a traumatic brain injury.
 Also, your location on the road may help determine how you were hit.

 If the paramedics are called, you should not move until they decide whether you should be transported.
 You should have a friend take photos of the scene, if you can, before everything is removed from the location.
 Try to note what part of the car struck you and what damage it suffered.
 It will make a difference to any insurance claim or lawsuit if you recall they had left headlight and left quarter-panel damage when they are claiming you turned left in front of them.